reframejs/reframe/docs/react-server.template.md

 To create other kind of apps, see the [list of starters]().

-To get started, go through the Quick Start and read the entire Usage Basics.
-For further usage information, look up the Usage Manual.

 - [Example]()
 - [Quick Start]()
-&#9135;
 - Usage Basics
   - Frontend
     - [CSS & Static Assets]()